 - 1 cup mashed ripe bananas (about 3 medium) *see banana hint below

-- 1/3 cup Daisy Light Sour Cream (regular version is fine, or can even use Greek yogurt)
+- 1/3 cup sour cream (regular or light version are fine, or can even use Greek yogurt)

 - 2 teaspoons vanilla extract